 Again, this doesn’t apply to electric mowers as spark plugs are not used for them.

-Now that you’ve prepared the mower and you’re happy that it’s ready to be stored, we can move on to that!
+Now that you’ve prepared the mower and you’re happy that it’s ready to be stored.

 There are a number of different ways you can choose to store your lawn mower for the winter and it really all comes down to a mixture of personal preference and convenience, as well as what you have available.